 Wildlife Removal Services

-Do you live in the Houston area?
+Do you live in the Ajax area?
 Have you heard the stories of aggressive squirrels, or have you seen evidence to support the claim?
-If you have and want to remove the problem so you and your neighbors can get back to living easy, contact Skedaddle Wildlife and schedule an appointment.
+If you have and want to remove the problem so you and your neighbours can get back to living easy, contact our Skedaddle Wildlife team and schedule an appointment today.